CaveSurveying/tunnelx/symbols/helpfile.md

 # Labels #

 Labels are placed on *Connective* paths.
 Click on **Write Text** and write the label in the text area, selecting the type of label from the drop down box.

 The origin position is located at the first node of the path.
 The 3x3 choice matrix sets which corner or side of the box containing the text is placed on the origin.
 Fine positioning can be done by drawing a short path from the first node to a new node where you want the label to be and clicking **Fuse**.
-This will move the location of the label to the new node (click Reflect if the label doesn't move as it depends which of the path nodes the label is attached to)
+This will move the location of the label to the new node (click Reflect if the label doesn't move as it depends which of the path nodes the label is attached to).

-Always connect one end to the associated passage so it stays with in place when the passage is moved.
+Always connect one end of the connective path to the associated passage drawing so the label stays # in place when the passage is moved when the centreline distorts.

 Use the **Arrow** selection to point at one end, and the **Box** to further highlight a label.

-# Scale bars and N arrows#
+# Scale bars and N arrows  #

 CARE!
 When using frames the scale bar needs to be explicitly told what scale to draw (because drawings at multiple scales can be shown in the same frame).
 To check the scale of any drawing